New Year Day – January 1

-New Year’s Day, also called simply New Year’s or New Year, is observed on January 1.
+New Year Day, also called simply New Year’s or New Year, is observed on January 1st.

-The first day of the year on the modern Gregorian calendar as well as the Julian calendar.
+The first day of the year on the modern Gregorian calendar as well as the Julian calendar is called New Year Day.
 The Gregorian Calendar is used as the most common civil calendar in the world.
-In India, almost all official and non-official dating needs including education system, business enterprises and government documentation are filled by the usage of the Gregorian Calendar.
+In India, almost all official and non-official dating needs including the education system, business enterprises, and government documentation are filled by the usage of the Gregorian Calendar.

 The Gregorian calendar or the International English calendar is based on the Solar calendar ( with slight modifications).
 The Gregorian calendar also has a lunisolar calendar, which is used to determine the date of Easter.
 This is the reason Easter date changes every year but Christmas falls on the same day.

 In fact, festivals and celebrations marking the beginning of the calendar have been around for thousands of years.
 While some festivities were simply a chance to drink and be merry, many other New Year celebrations were linked to agricultural or astronomical events.